Motivated Reasoning and the Political Economy of Climate Change Inaction: Equilibrium

-The lemma provides us with an important intermediate result, the optimal distortions of $\mu$ for different voters.
+The lemma provides us with an important intermediate result.
 We see that beliefs about policy only matter if severe climate change causes only moderate baseline welfare losses.
-Otherwise, if severe climate change leads to catastrophical welfare losses, then any signal indicating that $\omega=1$ will be interpreted as pure noise and hence completely ignored.
-To the contrary, any signal indicating $\omega=0$ will be accepted as a perfect indication that climate change is indeed mild, independent of the signal's strength.
-Finally, a voter with a signal $s=0$ or a voter with $\kappa\kps=\tilde{\kappa}$ has no incentive to distort her signal's precision and hence updates her belief about $\omega$ like a perfect Bayesian.
+Otherwise, if severe climate change leads to catastrophical welfare losses, then \textit{any} signal indicating that $\omega=1$ will be interpreted as pure noise.
+To the contrary, \textit{any} signal indicating $\omega=0$ will be accepted as a perfect indication that climate change is indeed mild, independent of the signal's real strength.